Sky marginalization in black hole spectroscopy and tests of the area theorem: Introduction

 The sky location and $t_c$ have been fixed in earlier studies due to technical hurdles in calculating the likelihood function.
-In order to independently analyze the pre- and post-merger portion of the signal it is necessary to excise the post- and pre-merger data, respectively, from the analysis.
-Excising the pre-merger data is also necessary when just analyzing the post-merger signal for tests of the no-hair theorem using quasi-normal modes (known as black hole spectroscopy).
+In order to independently analyze the pre and postmerger portion of the signal it is necessary to excise the post and premerger data, respectively, from the analysis.
+Excising the premerger data is also necessary when just analyzing the postmerger signal for tests of the no-hair theorem using quasinormal modes (known as black hole spectroscopy).
 In either case, the excision (or ``gate'') results in a modified likelihood function that cannot be solved using conventional, frequency-domain means.
-Existing pipelines for doing such analyses, such as \texttt{pyring} \cite{pyring-methods, pyring-repo} and \texttt{ringdown} \cite{isi-ringdown}, instead calculate the likelihood using numerical methods.
+Existing pipelines for doing such analyses in the time domain, such as \texttt{pyring} \cite{pyring-methods, pyring-repo} and \texttt{ringdown} \cite{isi-ringdown}, instead calculate the likelihood by numerically inverting the noise covariance matrix for the data.
 This calculation can be numerically costly~\cite{Isi:2021iql,Wang:2023xsy}.
+If the sky location and $t_c$ are not fixed, the gate will vary in time, and the full likelihood will need to be recalculated for every unique gate time, significantly increasing computational costs.
 However, if the sky location and $t_c$ are fixed, the gate is static, and the most computationally demanding part of the calculation need only be done once.
-If the sky location and $t_c$ are not fixed, the gate will vary in time, and the full likelihood will need to be recalculated for every unique gate time, significantly increasing computational costs.

-Finch \& Moore \cite{finch-moore} devised a method to overcome this issue and vary the sky location and $t_c$.
-In their method the inspiral and merger are modeled with a wavelet series is stitched to the beginning of the ringdown.
+Finch and Moore \cite{finch-moore} devised a method to overcome this issue and vary the sky location and $t_c$.
+In their method the inspiral and merger are modeled with a wavelet series stitched to the beginning of the ringdown.
 This allows them to use the traditional frequency-domain likelihood, and vary the start time of the ringdown.
 However, this does not allow for an area theorem test, since the parameters of the initial black holes cannot be estimated from the wavelet signal model.
 Furthermore, the traditional frequency-domain likelihood causes the start of the ringdown to be coupled to information from just before the merger due to convolution with the whitening filter.
-This means that recovered pre- and post-merger parameters will not be independent measurements.
+This means that recovered pre and postmerger parameters will not be independent measurements.

 This paper presents a novel method of calculating the likelihood function using the parameter estimation code \texttt{PyCBC Inference} \cite{pycbc}.
 This code already utilizes ``gating and in-painting" \cite{gating-inpainting} to excise data from the analysis, which allows for cheaper likelihood evaluation under certain conditions as compared to the methods used by \texttt{pyring} and \texttt{ringdown}~\cite{Isi:2021iql,Wang:2023xsy}.
 However, an additional normalization factor has traditionally been omitted from this calculation, as this also required computationally expensive numerical methods to evaluate.
 This paper presents a method of linear interpolation that calculates this normalization factor with good approximation.
 Together, these methods allow for fast likelihood calculations regardless of gate position, allowing for marginalization over $t_c$ and sky location and a full accounting of parameter uncertainties.